 Working Group on Child Health, Early Childhood, and Adverse Childhood Experiences Principles

-Adverse childhood experiences (ACEs) refer to traumatic experiences in childhood - including exposure to poor living conditions, limited access to adequate nutrition and health care, child abuse and neglect, community violence, racism and discrimination, among others - that can harm physical, social, cognitive and emotional development.
-Nearly half of U.S. children have at least one ACE and 10 percent have experienced three or more, putting them at extremely high risk for negative health outcomes both in the short term and into adulthood.
+Nearly half of U.S. children have at least one ACE, and 10 percent have experienced three or more, putting them at extremely high risk for negative health outcomes both in the short term and into adulthood.
 Well over half of black children and 51 percent of Latino children experience one or more ACEs compared with 40 percent of white children.
-Data also indicate that LGBTQ and other marginalized populations may experience disproportionately higher rates of ACEs and are more likely to lack the supports, such as strong schools, that can mitigate the impact of ACEs.
+Data also suggest that LGBTQ and other marginalized populations may experience disproportionately higher incidences of ACEs and are more likely to lack supports, such as strong schools, that can help mitigate the impact of ACEs.
 With such large numbers of children experiencing ACEs, and at higher rates for children of color and other marginalized populations, addressing factors that impact their healthy development is critical.